cleesmith/python_learning/README.md

 > Note that this setup is **not very secure**, but hey, I'm mostly watching a cat that's prowling around for food.
 Not a lot of evil doers up here in the mountains.
 But it's a fun project to justify spending $40 on a raspberry pi.
+Yes, I did spend $60 on a Banana Pi which just sits over there blinking, but it can have a real sata drive attached ... if I ever get to that project.

 ### scapy